-(Note that the State of California does not provide long-term disability insurance; if you are disabled for a year or more, you can apply for Social Security disability or make a claim through an employer-provided long-term disability policy, if you have one.)
+(Note that the State of California doesn't provide long-term disability insurance; if you're disabled for a year or more, you can apply for Social Security disability benefits or make a claim through an employer-provided long-term disability policy, if you have one.)

 Most California employers are required to participate in the state's short-term disability insurance program, so most employees are eligible for SDI, as well as independent contractors who pay into the elective coverage program.

-An employee is eligible for SDI if the employee is unable to work due to a disability and has lost income as a result.
-Employees are eligible only if they have received at least $300 in wages, from which SDI taxes were withheld, during the base period.
-The base period is a one-year period, usually ending just before the last complete calendar quarter before the employee filed a claim.
-For example, if the employee files a claim in April 2018, the base period is all of 2022.
+You're technically eligible for SDI if you've received at least $300 in wages, from which SDI taxes were withheld, during the base period.
+The base period is a one-year period, usually ending just before the last complete calendar quarter before you filed a claim.
+For example, if you file a claim in April 2023, the base period is all of 2022.
 Read more in our article on eligibility for SDI in California.

-Note that you cannot collect SDI and temporary disability benefits from California's workers' compensation program at the same time.
+Note that you can't collect SDI payments and any of the following at the same time:

 To collect short-term disability benefits, you must:

 California's SDI program also covers employees who are temporarily unable to work due to pregnancy and childbirth.
 The usual period of disability recognized by the SDI program for a normal pregnancy begins four weeks before the birth of a child and extends to six weeks after the birth of the child.
-Additional weeks can be granted with proper physician certification in cases of difficult pregnancies.
+Additional weeks can be granted with proper physician certification in cases of difficult pregnancies or C-sections.

 In addition to allowing employees to collect SDI benefits during pregnancy, California law prohibits discrimination against pregnant employees.
-It also requires employers to allow employees to take pregnancy disability leave for the period of time when they are unable to work due to pregnancy, childbirth, and related conditions.
-This leave right applies whether or not the employee is collecting SDI benefits.
+The law requires employers to allow employees to take pregnancy disability leave for the period of time they are unable to work due to pregnancy, childbirth, and related conditions.
+This right to leave applies whether or not the employee is collecting SDI benefits.

 California's pregnancy disability leave law requires employers with at least five employees to allow employees to take up to four months off for disability relating to pregnancy and childbirth.
 This leave need not be paid, but the employee may use any accrued paid leave she has available.

-Both federal and California law require covered employers to provide family and medical leave for eligible employees.
-These laws require employers to provide up to 12 weeks off in a 12-month period for the employee's own serious health condition; for the employee to care for a family member with a serious health condition; or to bond with a new child, among other reasons.
+Both federal and California laws require covered employers to provide family and medical leave for eligible employees.
+These laws require employers to provide up to 12 weeks off in a 12-month period for:

-Even if you are clear on your leave rights, your employer may not be—or may not wish to honor them.
-If you believe your employer is discriminating against you based on your pregnancy, denying you time off to which you are legally entitled, or trying to intimidate or discourage you from taking all time available to you, speak to an experienced disability or employment lawyer right away.
+Even if you are clear on your leave rights, your employer might not be—or might not wish to honor them.
+If you believe your employer is discriminating against you based on your pregnancy, denying you time off to which you are legally entitled, or trying to intimidate or discourage you from taking all time available to you, speak to an experienced disability or employment lawyer.